robinrendle/robinrendle.com/_posts/2020-07-30-together-you-can-redeem-the-soul-of-our-nation.md

 country: California
 extract: John Lewis’s final speech.
 ---
-John Lewis [wrote this essay](https://www.nytimes.com/2020/07/30/opinion/john-lewis-civil-rights-america.html) to be read on the date of his funeral:
+John Lewis [wrote this essay](https://www.nytimes.com/2020/07/30/opinion/john-lewis-civil-rights-america.html) to be read on the day of his funeral:

 > When you see something that is not right, you must say something.
 You must do something.
 Democracy is not a state.
 It is an act, and each generation must do its part to help build what we called the Beloved Community, a nation and world society at peace with itself.
 >